 If you’re running a single website or blog, the Shared Starter plan will do just fine.
 It comes with a limit of 1 website and 50GB of SSD storage.
 But if you’re a small business or looking to extend your offerings, the Shared Unlimited plan is the superior option, since you will be getting unlimited websites and email accounts.

 Moving on, HostGator offers 3 separate plans.
-With the cheapest going for $2.75, and the most expensive selling for $5.25/mo.
+With the cheapest going for $2.75/month, and the most expensive selling for $5.25/month.

 The plan providing the most value is the Baby plan.
 For just 1 extra dollar you get an unlimited number of websites.
 The Business plan offers a few interesting features, but the difference in price doesn’t justify choosing this plan unless you absolutely need them to run your business.

 As you can see, both of these providers offer affordable prices and they are featured on our best cheap web hosting list – take a look, and maybe you'll find an even better option for you there!

 If you’re looking for a cheap hosting solution for either a personal or a business-oriented site, DreamHost is the winner.
 At a lower price point, you get all the necessities like a free domain, an SSL, and many security features.

 DreamHost and HostGator offer great ease of use.
 DreamHost does that by giving its clients a completely custom control panel.
 HostGator uses the industry-standard cPanel, which offers a great intuitive experience.

 DreamHost is one of the several providers that have their own custom control panel instead of using the standard cPanel.
 However, with the use of their in-house dashboard and management tools, DreamHost is able to offer perhaps the easiest WordPress install in the market.
 While some providers advertise one-click WordPress installs, DreamHost seems to be the only provider who actually fulfills the promise.
 Additionally, this provider is not aggressive with its upsells.